ezlage/CertGetter/docs/pfsense-acme-tutorial.md

 16. Done, but keep an eye on **/root/certgetter/certgetter.log** file!
 Also, remember to contribute by reporting problems or suggesting improvements.

+	Note: If you restart pfSense you will need to manually issue and renew the certificate again, as the files in the **/tmp/acme** will be lost.
+A study to circumvent this is underway!

 ### License, credits, feedback and donation

 [BSD 3-Clause "New" or "Revised" License](../LICENSE.md)